 Meal Prices & Pre-Payment Options

-ACPS offers parents the opportunity to make payments – via SchoolCafé – for their child’s meals (breakfast, lunch and a la carte items) using Visa, Mastercard or a debit card.
+ACPS offers parents the opportunity to create and add money to their student’s meal account via SchoolCafé for any additional purchases using Visa, Mastercard, or a debit card.
 A small per-transaction convenience fee of $1.75 will be charged for each payment.
+You can also monitor your student’s meal account, set up reminders.
+School Cafe is the preferred method for paying for meals.

 This online service allows parents of students to do the following: